Pacific Northwest: Climate

-The main general climatic types of the Pacific Northwest are temperate oceanic, where cool temperatures and frequent cloudy skies are typical: both moderate and four seasons, but mountainous and arid high desert climates occupy the sparsely populated areas east of the Cascades.
-An oceanic climate occurs in most coastal areas, typically between the ocean and high mountain ranges.
+The main general climatic types of the Pacific Northwest are temperate; cool temperatures and frequent cloudy skies are typical.
+Under the Köppen climate classification, a warm-summer Mediterranean (Csb) designation is assigned to many areas of the Pacific Northwest as far north as central Vancouver Island and the Gulf Islands, including cities such as Victoria, Vancouver (coast area), Seattle, and Portland.
+Other climate classification systems, such as Trewartha, place these areas in the oceanic zone (Do).
 An Alpine climate dominates in the high mountains.
 Semi-arid and arid climates are found east of the higher mountains, especially in rainshadow areas.
 The Harney Basin of Oregon is an example of arid climate in the Pacific Northwest.
 Humid continental climates occur inland on windward sides, in places such as Revelstoke, British Columbia.
 A subarctic climate can be found farther north, especially in Yukon and Alaska.

-Under the Köppen climate classification, a warm-summer version of the dry-summer mediterranean (Csb) designation, is assigned to many areas of the Pacific Northwest as far north as central Vancouver Island and the Gulf Islands, including cities such as Victoria, Vancouver (coast area), Seattle, and Portland.
-These zones are not associated with a typical dry-summer climate, and would be classified as marine west coast (Cfb), except dry-summer patterns typical to the Pacific Northwest meet Köppen's minimum Cs thresholds.
-Other climate classification systems, such as Trewartha, place these areas firmly in the oceanic zone (Do).

-Because of summer air dryness and low humidity, many of the main cities of the region have Mediterranean climates.
 The lack of rain in the hot season is associated with high atmospheric pressure.
 The shadows of the mountains also greatly decrease the amount of precipitation.
 West of the Cascades, the marine climates have a much greater precipitation than the west coast of Europe due to orographic lift, with some regions seeing as much as 3,500 mm (138 in) of precipitation per year.
 Winters are very mild for the region's latitude.
-The growth of Arbutus, a broad-leafed tree, is possible on Vancouver Island due to the mild winters.
+The growth of Arbutus, an evergreen broad-leafed tree, is possible on Vancouver Island due to the mild winters.

 The Big Dark

 The Big Dark is a term for winter in the Pacific Northwest.
-At a latitude of almost 48 degrees north, Seattle has sunsets before 6 PM between October and March, and fewer than eight hours of daylight for many weeks around the winter solstice.
+At a latitude of almost 48 degrees north, Seattle has sunsets before 6 PM between October and March, and fewer than nine hours of daylight for many weeks around the winter solstice.
 The darkness contributes to seasonal affective disorder among people living in northern cities, including those in the Puget Sound region.
 The darkness is enhanced by a return from dry summers to extremely cloudy and wet weather characterized by recurring atmospheric rivers and Pacific Northwest windstorms.